MatCuns/Covariance-Based-Dynamic-Risk-Parity-Portfolio-with-Volatility-Targeting/README.md

 • a diversified **risky multi-asset European basket** constructed with **Risk Parity**, and
 • a defensive sleeve based on the **Bloomberg Euro Aggregate Government Bond Index**,

-and I apply **rolling 60-day portfolio-level volatility targeting** without leverage.
+and I apply a **rolling 60-day portfolio-level volatility targeting** without leverage.

-I design the portfolio using **1990–2000 data** and evaluate it **out-of-sample from 2001 to 2026**, comparing it to the **STOXX Europe 600 Total Return Index**.
+I design the portfolio using **1990–2000 data** and evaluate it **out-of-sample from 2001 to 2026**, comparing it to the **STOXX Europe 600 Net Return Index**.

+The project suppose an investment of 10000€ on the 1st of January 2001 and doesn't include further future investments or withdrawals.
 ---

 ## Data

 I use **daily total return price CSVs (dividends included)** in EUR.

-I require:
+The assets used are:

 • 20 European risky assets from different sectors (including commodities exposure)
 • Bloomberg Euro Aggregate Government Bond Index
-• STOXX Europe 600 Total Return Index
+• STOXX Europe 600 Net Return Index

 I align all series on common trading days.